10Pines/formosa/README.md

 - Nested forms: There can be sections of a form that validate multiple fields. eg, a field can never be higher than the other number
-- Esoteric input types (*NOT IMPLEMENTED YET*): validations can transform the result of a field, for example a numeric input that only returns numeric values